On stopping Fock-space processes: Abstract

 \section{Abstract}

-We consider the theory of stopping times within the framework of Hudson--Parthasarathy quantum stochastic calculus.
-Coquio's method of stopping (J.~Funct.\ Anal.~238:149--180, 2006) is modified for the vacuum-adapted setting, where certain results, including the proof of the optional-sampling theorem, take a more natural form.
+We consider the theory of stopping bounded processes within the framework of Hudson--Parthasarathy quantum stochastic calculus, for both identity and vacuum adaptedness.
+This provides significant new insight into Coquio's method of stopping (J.~Funct.\ Anal.~238:149--180, 2006).
+Vacuum adaptedness is required to express certain quantum stochastic representations, and many results, including the proof of the optional-sampling theorem, take a more natural form.